QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/fingerprint.md

 [![contentdiscovery](../../../../_badges/thm/contentdiscovery.svg)](https://tryhackme.com/room/contentdiscovery)

 Look for the default favicon of the framework.
 Usually, it's stored at `/favicon.ico`, although it's usually removed.
-If you do find one, download it, hash it (MD5), and [find it in OWASP favicon database](https://wiki.owasp.org/index.php/OWASP_favicon_database)
+If you do find one, download it, hash it (MD5), and [look for it in OWASP favicon database](https://wiki.owasp.org/index.php/OWASP_favicon_database).

 ```ps
 # Linux